tejuscs/ADBD-Labs/adb-build-always-on-apps/adb-build-always-on-apps.md

 ### Transfer DB Wallet to swingbench client machine
 Unless you have already moved the wallet to your Dev Client machine in an earlier lab, follow these steps.

-- Create a VNC connection to your machine following steps in the lab **Configuring a Development System** in the **Autonomous Database Dedicated for Developers and Database Users** workshop.
+- Create a VNC connection to your machine following steps in the lab **Configuring a Development System** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop.
 - Open up Firefox in your VNC terminal from the Applications menu on the top left.
    -  Once Firefox is open, go to **cloud.oracle.com**.

-- Log in to Oracle Cloud Infrastructure account and select **Autonomous Transaction Processing** from the menu.
+- Log in to Oracle Cloud Infrastructure account and select **Autonomous AI Transaction Processing** from the menu.
     ![This image shows the result of performing the above step.](./images/atpd1.png " ")

-- Click **Autonomous Database** and select your previously created database.
+- Click **Autonomous AI Database** and select your previously created database.

     ![This image shows the result of performing the above step.](./images/atpd2.png " ")